mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

-# Distributed Message pool,  traceability, Swap Marketplace
+# Distributed Message pool, Traceability, Atomic Swap Marketplace

 # Background.

-We are going to introduce the improved traceability and swap marketplace feature.
-This document is describing the overall design, pros and cons.
+We are going to introduce the improved traceability and atomic swaps marketplace feature.
+This document is describing the overall design.

 # Distributed messaging.
-For atomic swaps marketplace and improved traceability we need to maintain some kind "Message pool" with short live messages.
+For atomic swaps marketplace and improved on mimblewimble coinjoin we need to maintain some kind "message pool".

-With the traditional messaging based on publisher/subscriber, we can achieve the same goal.
-In this case p2p network will provide the transport and the 'message pool' data can be built locally.
+With the traditional publisher/subscriber model, we can achieve this.
+P2P network will provide the transport and the 'message pool' data for the wallets.

 For transport implementation we can use libp2p ( https://libp2p.io/ ) that support publisher/subscriber functionality.
 This library exist on many planforms including rust and well maintained.

-Performance should be good enough to handle much more data.
-Polkadot and Etherium 2.0 using libp2p as a primary transport for node communication.
+This library performance can handle more then required data.
+Polkadot and Ethereum 2.0 using libp2p as a primary transport for node communication.
 The library can handle flooding attacks enough, so it can be adopted for the blockchain.

-Also libp2p support direct p2p communication, so wallets potentially can use it instead MQS or TOR.
-But that can be done later because we don't want to introduce too many changes at a time.
+Also libp2p support direct p2p communication.
+So in the future wallets can potentially use it instead MQS or TOR.

-Currently libp2p doesn't designed to hide the connection address, but it should be possible to run it with a tor.
+Currently libp2p doesn't designed to hide the connection address, but it should be possible to run it with TOR.
-Tor provides proxy interface and libp2p can be conected.
 Here are the details: https://comit.network/blog/2020/07/02/tor-poc/

 # libp2p initial use cases.

-At current stage, only wallets need to exchange with the messages.
-There is nothing what nodes need to send/receive.
+For this proposal, only wallets need to exchange messages toward other wallets, MWC nodes aren't invovled.

-libp2p does maintain the p2p network.
-In order to join the network, the new node need to join any node from the network.
+Libp2p nodes maintain the libp2p network.
+In order to join the network a libp2p node need to join any other libp2p node.

-The problem is that wallet knows only the node as a peer.
-And only nodes know more peers form the network.
+The problem is that a wallet only know its own MWC node and is not able to discover other wallets on the network to communicate with.

-The possible solutions:
+Possible solutions:
-1. Have a botstrap node with know address.
+1. Have a bootstrap node that know and maintain the addresses of other network participants.
-2. Add wmc-node into the p2p network.
+2. Have MWC nodes and MWC wallets join the libp2p network.

-Choice number 1 is a centralized approach.
-The second coice will add some load to the nodes and will double the number of the nodes.
+Option 1 is a centralized approach and not desirable.

-But very likely in the future we might adopt libp2p for nodes as well.
-As a result number two has more advantages.
+Option 2 add communication load to the MWC nodes but will greatly improve on decentralisation.

-In this case the mwc-wallet p2p join workflow is.
+The mwc-wallet will join the libp2p network as follow:

 1. mwc-node getting it's peer connections.
-As long node found the peer that joined p2p, it will join that peer.
+As long mwc-node is found the peer that joined libp2p, it will join that peer.
 2. If mwc-node doesn't found such mwc-node peer, DNS node will be used.
 The DNS nodes will be upgraded so they will participaate in p2p network.
 3. mwc-wallet start and connecting to the mwc-node.
 It is expepcted that the mwc-node already joined p2p network at steps 1 and 2.